Heart and Souls: Plot

 In San Francisco, 1959, four despondent strangers embark on the same night trolleybus: Penny, a single mother, regrets working the night shift and leaving her three children at home; Harrison, a would-be singer, has backed out of an important audition due to stage fright; Julia leaves her waitressing job to seek out her boyfriend John, whose marriage proposal she rejected; and small-time thief Milo has just failed to retrieve a book of valuable stamps that he had conned out of a young boy.
 Their driver is Hal, who becomes distracted by an attractive passenger in another car and accidentally swerves the trolleybus off of an overpass, killing everyone aboard.

 At the same time, Frank Reilly is driving his pregnant wife Eva to the hospital.
 Frank avoids the trolleybus just before it crashes.
 The Reillys are safe, but Eva delivers their baby in the car.
 Hal ascends into the next life, but the souls of the four passengers are "attached" to the newborn baby, Thomas, for reasons they do not understand.
 Only Thomas can see and hear them, and they are forced to follow him wherever he goes.
 As the years pass, the four grow to love Thomas, and he loves them.
 As Thomas grows older, however, his parents worry about his obsession with these "invisible people" and consider having him committed and getting divorced.
-Realizing their presence is hurting Thomas, the quartet decides to become invisible to him as well.
+Realizing their presence is hurting seven-year-old Thomas, the quartet decides to become invisible to him as well.
 The perceived abandonment causes young Thomas to avoid close relationships for the rest of his life, fearful that they, too, will leave him.

-Thirty-four years later, Hal returns with his trolleybus.
+Twenty-seven years later, Hal returns with his trolleybus.
 Because his irresponsibility ended four innocent lives, Hal has been condemned to convey spirits to the next life, and he has now come for his former passengers.
 The quartet learns that they've been with Thomas all these years because each of them died with unfinished business: Penny never found out what happened to her children, Harrison never conquered his fears and fulfilled his dream of public singing, Julia never told John her true feelings, and Milo never returned the stamp album, which would have freed him of the guilt from his life of crime.
 Thomas was meant to serve as their corporeal form, helping them to resolve their final business; if he refused to help, they were to inhabit his body and use it to solve their problems.
 After convincing Hal to buy some more time for them to rectify their unfinished lives, they reappear to Thomas, now a ruthless foreclosure banker who refuses to open up to his devoted girlfriend Anne.